What to Expect on Your Appointment Day

 - First you and your support person will check in with the guard by the front door.
-She will make sure you have the proper IDs.
+All people entering the building must have a valid ID.

 - The next step is to get your ultrasound.
 This is required, even if you had an ultrasound somewhere else.
 It is necessary for our doctor to verify the length of your pregnancy and to be able to see the pregnancy.

-- The lab technician will do a finger prick for blood work, and will check your blood pressure and temperature.
-These procedures are necessary for a safe abortion procedure.
+- The lab technician will do a finger prick for blood work to check your blood count and Rh status (negative or positive).

 - Women who are more than 11-12 weeks pregnant may be given misoprostol (Cytotec) to help prepare the cervix for the procedure.

-- A staff member will call for you.
-Acceptable payment methods are cash, credit, debit, money order, and traveler's check.
+- Acceptable payment methods are cash, credit, debit, money order, and traveler's check.
 You may divide the total into different payment methods if you like.
-Return to the waiting room with your support person.

 - If you have chosen the abortion pill, the process will be explained to you in detail including emergency care information.
 You will receive medications and instructions for medications to go home.
 A doctor will administer the Mifepristone.